Lasang3012/simpleBank/readme.md

 # Section 2: Building RESTful HTTP JSON API

-# 16. How to handle DB errors in Golang correctly
+# 17. How to securely store passwords?
+Hash password in Go with Bcrypt!